HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **MTU**
 Maximum Transmission Unit
 And is a characteristic of the hardware (physical layer).
 MTU sizes are specified in octets (8-bit values).

+**NBNS**
+NetBIO Name Service
+A protocol for name resolution.
+This protocol is supported by FreeRTOS+TCP.

 **NTP**
 Network Time Protocol